 Temperature Effects

-As discussed in Chapter 6, Surface Water Quality, the effect of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
-Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on fall-run/late fall-run Chinook salmon at the release site would be minimal.
+As discussed in Chapter 6, the effects of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (median monthly change <0.8°F; Tables 6-12a through 6-12d).
+Temperature-related effects of Alternatives 1A, 1B, 2, and 3 on fall-run/late fall–run Chinook salmon at the release site would be minimal.

-All changes in water temperature in the Yolo Bypass due to Sites Reservoir releases via the CBD would be zero or negative for Alternatives 1A, 1B, 2, and 3 (Table CBD_temp).
-These lower water temperatures are expected to have a negligible, and possibly marginally beneficial, effect on adult fall-run and late fall-run Chinook salmon in the Yolo Bypass and would have no lethal effects on juvenile late fall-run Chinook salmon.
+For Alternatives 1A, 1B, 2, and 3, water temperatures at this location would either stay the same or be reduced due to Sites Reservoir releases(Table 11-14).
+These lower water temperatures are expected to have a negligible effect on adult fall-run and late fall–run Chinook salmon in the Yolo Bypass and would not be expected to have lethal effects on juvenile late fall–run Chinook salmon.
 Lower temperatures could reduce the growth of juveniles somewhat due to reduced metabolism.
 However, the small reduction in water temperatures is expected to occur in a limited area of the Yolo Bypass before it equilibrates with atmospheric temperatures.
-As a result, temperature effects in the Yolo Bypass due to Sites Reservoir releases under Alternatives 1A, 1B, 2, and 3 would be minimal at a population level for fall-run/late fall-run Chinook salmon.
+As a result, temperature effects in the Yolo Bypass due to Sites Reservoir releases under Alternatives 1A, 1B, 2, and 3 would be minimal at a population level for fall-run/late fall–run Chinook salmon.

-As discussed in Impact Fish-2, temperature changes under Alternatives 1A, 1B, 2, and 3 due to Sites Reservoir releases in the Sacramento River below the Yolo Bypass, and the effects to fall-run/late fall-run Chinook salmon, would be minimal due to the small proportion of Sacramento River water in this reach coming off the Yolo Bypass.
+As discussed in Impact Fish-2, temperature changes under Alternatives 1A, 1B, 2, and 3 due to Sites Reservoir releases in the Sacramento River below the Yolo Bypass, and the effects to fall-run/late fall–run Chinook salmon, would be inconsequential due to the small proportion of Sacramento River water in this reach coming off the Yolo Bypass.

 Feather River